penseipublicidade/website/docs/controls/barchart.md

 ### `show_tooltip`

-`True` (default) if a tooltip should be shown on top of hovered bar.
+Whether a tooltip should be shown on top of hovered bar.

+Defaults to `True`.

 ### `tooltip`

 A custom tooltip value.

-Default is `to_y`.
+Defaults to `to_y`.

 ### `tooltip_style`

 A text style to display tooltip with.

-The value is the instance of [`ft.TextStyle`](/docs/reference/types/textstyle) class.
+Value is of type [`ft.TextStyle`](/docs/reference/types/textstyle).

 ### `tooltip_align`

 An align for the tooltip.

-The value is the instance of [`TextAlign`](/docs/reference/types/textalign) enum.
+Value is of type [`TextAlign`](/docs/reference/types/textalign).

 ## `BarChartRodStackItem` properties